Vsimpro/vs1m.pro/vs1m.pro/content/posts/every-second-counts.md

 {{< figure src="/images/api_latency.png" class="blog-img" >}}

 We can see that with manual testing that the email that has been registered resolves in the API ~200ms slower than the email that has not been registered on the site.
 We don't even have to look at the response -- as long as it's 200 & accepted, we know they sent out an email if the address is valid.
-We can, through the time it takes to resolve the request, enumarate which emails are already registered on the site.
+We can, through the time it takes to resolve the request, enumerate which emails are already registered on the site.

 Dusty attic gains 1 point.
 Score is now one to nil.